Letting Go of Mom Guilt | There is No Perfect Summer

 What I can offer is what I’m learning; some feelings have to sit in the room with us.
 But, and this is a big BUT, we don’t have to let them lead.

-I didn’t have days on end with my children when I worked full time, but they had awesome places to play, people who loved them, and I could choose to make the hour or two we had just for us.
+I didn’t have days on end with my children when I worked full time, but they had awesome places to play with people who loved them, and I could choose to make the hour or two we had just for us.
 No phones.
 No distractions.
 I didn’t every day, but on the days I did, it mattered.

 Taking a road trip with kids- these 12 tips will make sure you make the most of your long car ride.